apache/kylin/website/_docs21/install/kylin_aws_emr.md

 $KYLIN_HOME/bin/kylin.sh start
 ```

-Don't forget to open the 7070 port access in the security group for EMR master, "ElasticMapReduce-master", or with SSH tunnel to the master node, then you can access Kylin Web GUI at http://\<master\-public\-address\>:7070/kylin
+Don't forget to enable the 7070 port access in the security group for EMR master - "ElasticMapReduce-master", or with SSH tunnel to the master node, then you can access Kylin Web GUI at http://\<master\-dns\>:7070/kylin

 Build the sample Cube, and then run queries when the Cube is ready.
 You can browse S3 to see whether the data is safely persisted.